-Since 1970, deaths due to liver disease in the UK have increased by 400%-almost fivefold.
-Overall, it is estimated that 600,000 people in the UK are living with serious liver disease.
-Liver disease itself is set to overtake CVD as a main cause of premature death in the UK.
+Since 1970, deaths due to liver disease in the UK have increased by 400%-almost fivefold.1 Overall, it is estimated that 600,000 people in the UK are living with serious liver disease.
+Liver disease itself is set to overtake CVD as a main cause of premature death in the UK.1

 However, some areas of liver disease are better served statistically than others.
-Data are readily available on the prevalence and incidence of liver cancer and viral hepatitis, but incidence and prevalence of NAFLD and prevalence of NASH are generally estimates.
-With the rapid increase in obesity seen in recent years, these figures are generally accepted to represent a significant underestimation of the real statistical picture around NAFLD and the danger this represents.
+Data are readily available on the prevalence of metabolic dysfunction-associated steatotic liver disease (MASLD) and prevalence of metabolic dysfunction-associated steatohepatitis (MASH) are generally estimates.
+With the rapid increase in obesity seen in recent years, these figures are generally accepted to represent a significant underestimation of the real statistical picture around MAFLD and the danger this represents.

-Indeed, one in four adults in the UK are now classified as obese, with adult obesity rates the sixth highest in the OECD (26.9% compared to an OECD average of 19.4%).
+Indeed, one in four adults in the UK are now classified as obese,2 with adult obesity rates the sixth highest in the OECD (26.9% compared to an OECD average of 19.4%).3

-The overall costs of NAFLD and NASH in the UK was estimated in 2016, as $\pounds$ 5.24 billion of economic ('direct') costs and $\pounds$ 26.03 of billion well-being ('societal') costs.
-NAFLD is set to overtake alcohol as the main cause of liver disease in the next few years.
+The overall costs of MAFLD and MASH in the UK was estimated in 2016, as £5.24 billion of economic ('direct') costs and £26.03 of billion well-being ('societal') costs.
+MAFLD is set to overtake alcohol as the main cause of liver disease in the next few years.4 are living with chronic hepatitis B who have a prevalence of MAFLD of around 70% (see page 64 for Pilot Study).5

-However, the UK government, similar to many developed countries, has continued to focus efforts and budgets on raising awareness of the link between obesity and type 2 diabetes (T2D) rather than obesity and NAFLD.
+However, the UK government, similar to many developed countries, has continued to focus efforts and budgets on raising awareness of the link between obesity and type 2 diabetes (T2D) rather than obesity and MAFLD.

 As a result, there is a real lack of awareness of the condition including the causes, comorbidities, and the consequences of the condition.
-Worryingly, this poor awareness is not just seen in the general public, who have a one in five risk of NAFLD, but also in high-risk groups such as patients with T2D who have a prevalence of NAFLD of around 70% (see page 64 for Pilot Study).
+Worryingly, this poor awareness is not just seen in the general public, who have a one in five risk of MAFLD, but also in high-risk groups such as patients with T2D